 Chris has a broad range of experience in timberland finance, law and operations in the forest products industry.
 He previously held a variety of senior leadership positions at Temple-Inland, including: vice president of treasury and investor relations; vice president of strategic resource planning; and, senior corporate attorney.
-During his tenure at Temple-Inland, Chris spearheaded the company’s efforts to sell 1.55 million acres of high quality timberland assets.
-The $2.4 billion transaction, which was executed on a tax-deferred basis, was a key element of the company’s strategic re-positioning initiative.
-Chris also managed Temple-Inland’s treasury and investor relations departments through the financial crisis and the sale of the company to International Paper, which was concluded in February 2012 for $4.3 billion.
-In addition, he served on the company’s pension investment committee, which managed Temple-Inland’s $1.3 billion of defined benefit plan assets.
-Just prior to joining TIR, Chris headed the Mathis Property Group, where he consulted with a prominent family-office to evaluate investment opportunities in the timberland and alternative investment sectors.
+During his tenure at Temple-Inland, Chris led the tax-deferred sale of 1.55 million acres of the company’s high-quality timberland assets for $2.4 billion.
+He also managed Temple-Inland’s treasury and investor relations departments through the financial crisis and the $4.3 billion sale of the company to International Paper in February 2012.
+In addition, he served on the company’s pension investment committee, which managed its $1.3 billion- defined benefit plan.
+Just prior to joining TIR, Chris headed the Mathis Property Group, where he consulted with a family-office to evaluate investment opportunities in timberland and other real estate asset classes.
 Chris is a native of Texas and holds BBA, MBA and JD degrees from Texas Tech University.
-He also completed the executive education program at the Stanford Graduate School of Business.
+He also completed the Executive Program at the Stanford University Graduate School of Business.